guysbryant/boxing-schedules/README.md

 # Boxing Schedules

-This project scrapes data on upcoming boxing matches and displays the informartion to the user.
+This Ruby Gem scrapes data on upcoming boxing matches and displays the informartion to the user.

 ## Installation